spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/my-account/managing-account-details-and-settings.md

 ---
 title: Managing account details and settings
-description: This topic describes what you can do in the My account area of the Merchant Portal.
+description: This document describes what you can do in the My account area of the Merchant Portal.
 template: back-office-user-guide-template
 ---

-This topic describes how to manage merchant user account details in the Merchant Portal.
+This document describes how to manage merchant user account details in the Merchant Portal.

 ## Prerequisites